adhirajcs/tic-tac-toe/README.md

 # Tic Tac Toe

-[Tic Tac Toe] is a simple Tic Tac Toe game created using React and Tailwind CSS.
+This is a simple Tic Tac Toe game created using React and Tailwind CSS.

 ## Deployment